Brooke Lynn Hytes: Career

 On September 26, 2019, Brooke Lynn Hytes was announced as a full-time judge for Canada's Drag Race, the Canadian spin-off of RuPaul's Drag Race.
 She was the first contestant from any series in the Drag Race franchise to become a full-time judge.
 As of 2024, Brooke Lynn Hytes is the only judge to have appeared on all four seasons of Canada's Drag Race, as well as its spin-off, Canada's Drag Race: Canada vs. the World.
 She and her fellow judges have won three Canadian Screen Awards for Best Host or Presenter in a Factual or Reality/Competition Series, in 2021, 2022, and 2023 respectively.

 On March 25, 2021, Brooke Lynn Hytes released a single featuring Priyanka, the winner of Canada's Drag Race season one, titled "Queen of the North".
 She has since expressed her dislike of the single, and her reluctance to release any more music.
 In May 2021, Brooke Lynn Hytes launched a podcast with Priyanka, Famous This Week, and was announced as the host of 1 Queen 5 Queers, a reboot of 1 Girl 5 Gays, for Crave.
 The second season of 1 Queen 5 Queers premiered in 2022.

 In June 2021, Brooke Lynn Hytes appeared as a "lip-sync assassin" on the sixth season of RuPaul's Drag Race All Stars, and lip-synced to the song "Miss You Much" by Janet Jackson against contestant Ra'Jah O'Hara, one of her former Drag Race competitors.
 The result of the lip-sync was declared a draw.
 In May 2022, Brooke Lynn Hytes appeared alongside Vanessa Vanjie Mateo in Bluebella's Pride Month lingerie campaign.

 Brooke Lynn Hytes continues to make international club appearances, and regularly tours alongside other Drag Race alumni.
 In 2019 she joined the Voss Events RuPaul's Drag Race Season Eleven tour, which visited seventeen cities across North America.
 In 2020 she hosted a tour for the Canada's Drag Race season one queens, which played exclusively in drive-in venues due to the COVID-19 pandemic.
 In 2022 she hosted the Canada's Drag Race Tour again, headlined by the season two queens.
 In 2024, she is scheduled to co-host the Canada's Drag Race Tour alongside Jaida Essence Hall, headlined by the season three and four queens.
 In 2020, 2021, 2022, and 2023, Brooke Lynn Hytes joined the annual Murray & Peter tour A Drag Queen Christmas, branded as the longest-running drag queen tour in America.

 Personal life

 Hayhoe came out as gay when he was 18.
 After his stint on RuPaul's Drag Race, Hayhoe moved first to Los Angeles, where he took over Bianca Del Rio's old apartment, and then to Chicago.
-On May 22, 2023, via his Instagram page, Hayhoe posted a photograph showing both a Canadian and an American passport, thus confirming he had become a naturalized U.S. citizen.
+On May 22, 2023, via his Instagram page, Hayhoe posted a photograph showing both a Canadian and an American passport, thus confirming he had become a naturalized U.S. national.